adamhill/ArchitecturalKatas-2023/README-RodolfoSOption.md

-# WildTech-Visioneers  WHAT IS THE NAME THAT WE REGISTERED AT THE END WITH THIS REPO?
+# Wonderous Toys
-This is the GitHub repository for a solution created by team WildTech-Visioneers during the 2023 O'Reilly Architectural Kata.
+This is the GitHub repository for a solution created by team Wonderous Toys during the 2023 O'Reilly Architectural Kata.
 It contains a proposed architecture for Wildlife.ai project for open-source wildlife camera that will enable more efficient species conservation efforts worldwide.

 ## Overview